 In 1985, Winsten was appointed founding director of the Center for Health Communication (CHC) at the Harvard School of Public Health.
 In 1990, Winsten was named to the endowed position of Frank Stanton Director of CHC.
 He served in that position, and as an Associate Dean of the School, for the next 30 years.
 The first academic center devoted to health communication, CHC created the first university-based fellowship program for journalists who cover public health and medicine; offered graduate coursework and seminars on health communication; tested strategies to harness the power of mass communication to advance the public’s health; convened researchers and practitioners to examine how strategic communication can influence public policy, social norms, and individual behavior; and published recommendations for the conduct of local and national health campaigns.

 A 2002 report from the Henry J. Kaiser Family Foundation stated, “The National Designated Driver Campaign developed by the Harvard School of Public Health’s Center for Health Communication, is widely considered to be the first successful effort to partner with the Hollywood community to promote health messages in prime-time programming.”
 The Chronicle of Philanthropy reported, “Many grant makers say it was the success of the campaign that persuaded them that skillful work with news and entertainment media can bring about social change.”

-Winsten co-chaired the communications task force for the Presidents Summit for America’s Future held in Philadelphia in April 1997.
-Attended by President Clinton and chaired by Ret.
-General Colin Powell, the gathering challenged the Nation to make healthy youth development a major priority.
-The Summit highlighted recent research on the benefits of mentoring programs for young people from underprivileged circumstances.
-As an outgrowth of the Summit, CHC launched a media initiative to help greatly expand the availability of volunteer mentors for children from underserved communities.
+In 1997, Winsten co-chaired the communications task force for the President's Summit for America’s Future.
+Attended by President Bill Clinton and chaired by General Colin Powell, the gathering challenged the Nation to make the health and well-being of all its children a first-rank priority.
+Following the Summit, CHC launched a national media campaign to help greatly expand the availability of volunteer mentors for children from underserved communities.
 The New York Times reported, “The ability of the communications industry to persuade Americans to modify their behavior for what are deemed laudable causes is being tested again by an ambitious project to sell the concept of mentoring.
 It is being brought to you by the same people who successfully sold the concept of the designated driver.”
 From 1997-2015, CHC served as the communications arm of the U.S. youth mentoring movement in collaboration with MENTOR: National Mentoring Partnership.
 The annual number of young people matched with mentors through local community programs grew from 300,000 in 1997 to over 3.5 million a decade later.

-CHC also developed and published recommendations for the design of health communication campaigns, created the first mid-career journalism fellowship program in public health, and sponsored conferences and courses on health communication.
-In 2020, Winsten was named Director of Strategic Media Initiatives at the School.
-Winsten acknowledges five influential mentors: Dr. Frank Stanton, CBS president; Grant Tinker, NBC chairman; humanitarian/philanthropist Ray Chambers; Dr. Howard H. Hiatt, former dean of the Harvard School of Public Health; and Winsten’s father, Dr. Walter A. Winsten, who helped develop new methods to enrich uranium isotopes on the Manhattan Project and later was Professor of Chemistry at Hofstra University.
+Winsten retired from HSPH in 2022 and accepted an appointment at Harvard Medical School where he teaches in its new Master’s Program in Media, Medicine, and Health.
+Winsten acknowledges five influential mentors: Dr. Frank Stanton, CBS president; Grant Tinker, NBC chairman; humanitarian/philanthropist Ray Chambers; Dr. Howard H. Hiatt, dean of the Harvard School of Public Health; and Winsten’s father, Dr. Walter A. Winsten, who helped develop new methods to enrich uranium isotopes on the Manhattan Project and later was Professor of Chemistry at Hofstra University.